We can help you search for, prepare, file, examine & prosecute Australian patent applications.

-Patents help to protect the intellectual property of a new invention or innovative process.
+Patents in Australia help to protect the intellectual property of a new invention or innovative process.

 What is a Patent?